bri25yu/march/README.md

 ## Unified attention
 Not very good, much less modeling capacity

+## Big heads
+Bigheads3 experiment -- perhaps too poorly conditioned, possible to revisit and improve.

+## Baseline Large
+The relative patterning of experiments stays the same when moving from the base exps 220M params to the large exps 740M params, very cool to see.

 # Ideas TODO
 Sequence length reduction idea, every attention layer has (N, L, D) input but outputs (N, L, D_\prime).
 How would attention residuals work?
 No residuals on self attention with a deep network is disastrous.
 Maybe add a no-op in the keys and values?
 Have a zero value vector and a some corresponding key vector.
 The key vector could be learned or fixed.
 Previous work has tried zero key and zero value, but this is incorrect for bias-less models.
 Also a little bit hard to imagine for models with bias since in the softmax the dot product is 0.
 Would also be a crazy speedup